fazulk/testing-vue3/README.md

 > ⚠️ This library is for **Vue 3** projects.
 If you're using Storybook with **Vue 2**, please check [@storybook/testing-vue](https://github.com/storybookjs/testing-vue) instead!

+## Why this fork?

+You are able to call the `play` method on your story from within your test runner.
+This is useful if you are alredy using the storybook interactions plugin.

 ## Installation